 The indenture and terms of our Notes do not restrict our use of leverage.
 A relatively small loss can cause over leveraged companies to suffer a material adverse change in their financial position.
 If this happened to us, it may make it difficult to repay the Notes.

 Financial institutions which are federally insured typically have 8-12% of their total assets in equity.
 A reduction in their loan assets due to losses of 2% reduces their equity by roughly 20%.
-Our company had 12% and 16% of our loan assets in equity as of September 30, 2018 and December 31, 2017, respectively.
+Our company had 11% and 13% of our loan assets in equity as of December 31, 2020 and 2019, respectively.
 If we allow our assets to increase without increasing our equity, we could have a much lower equity as a percentage of assets than we have today, which would increase our risk of nonpayment on the Notes.
 Note holders have no structural mechanism to protect them from this action, and rely solely on us to keep equity at a satisfactory ratio.